Scientific Name

 Description

-Growing and planting Goldenrod is easy, as this plant will survive just about anywhere, though it does prefer to be grown in full sun.
-Goldenrod also tolerates various soil types as long as it's well draining.
+Growing and planting Goldenrod is easy, as this plant will survive just about anywhere, though it prefers full sun.
+Goldenrod also tolerates various soil types as long as it's well-draining.

 Goldenrod care is minimal once established in the landscape, with plants returning each year.
-They require little, if any watering, and are drought tolerant.
-Clumps need division every four to five years.
+They require little, if any, watering and are drought-tolerant.
+Clumps need to be divided every four to five years.
 Cuttings may also be taken in spring and planted in the garden.

 Links